rapid402/rapid402-sdk/replit.md

 # Rapid402 - x402 Payment Facilitator & Documentation

 ## Overview
-Rapid402 is a complete x402 payment facilitator implementation with professional SDK documentation website.
+Rapid402 is a complete multi-chain x402 payment facilitator implementation with professional SDK documentation website.
 The x402 protocol is an HTTP-based payment protocol that enables developers to accept payments via cryptographically signed payloads.
 This project provides both the facilitator backend API and comprehensive documentation for integrating with it.

 ## Project Purpose
-Rapid402 provides a working x402 payment facilitator service on Solana with:
+Rapid402 provides a working x402 payment facilitator service supporting Solana and BASE chains with:
 1. **Facilitator Backend API**: Endpoints for verifying and settling payments on-chain
 2. **Documentation Website**: Complete reference for developers integrating with your facilitator
 3. **TypeScript SDK**: @rapid402/sdk package for easy integration